gradle/gradle/design-docs/tooling-api-test-execution.md

 * ~~build should not fail if filter matches a single test task~~
 * ~~expected test progress events are received in each case~~

-## Story: Allow forced execution of up-to-date test tasks

-### Implementation

-* add flag to `TestLauncher` indicating a test tasks should always be executed (not matter of up-to-date or not)
-* allow configuration from client side via `TestLauncher#alwaysRunTests()`
-* configure candidate test tasks in `TestExecutionRequestActionRunner` as not up-to-date when always run flag is set
-    * dependend tasks on candiate test tasks stay up-to-date

-### Test Coverage

-* can force execution of up-to-date test
-* dependent tasks on test task keep being up-to-date
-* when multiple test task candidates are available, all got reexecuted.

 ## Story: Add ability to launch JVM tests by method

     interface TestLauncher extends LongRunningOperation {